reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Line 22 converts the standard unit balance to its atomic unit.

-* Line 23 displays the atomic unit balance.
+* Line 23 shows the atomic unit balance.

 * Line 24 converts the atomic unit balance back to the standard unit balance and displays it to the `{!rsh} Participant`.